dpkp/kafka-python/docs/index.rst

 kafka-python is a pure-python client library for Apache Kafka, the distributed stream processing engine.
 It has no external dependencies and no Cython/C/rust core, making installation across a wide variety of environments simple and easy to manage.
+It provides high-level class components for consumer, producer, and admin clients, as well as CLI scripts for quick interactive tasks.

-kafka-python can also be used as a simple alternative to the apache kafka admin scripts, which require an installed/compatible jvm.
-A simple CLI interface for admin commands is provided as ``kafka-python admin`` / ``python -m kafka.admin``.
+``kafka-python admin`` serves as a simple alternative to the apache kafka bin/ scripts, particularly if/when you do not have easy access to an installed/compatible jvm.
+The CLI interface for admin commands is provided as ``kafka-python admin`` and ``python -m kafka.admin``.

 Users looking to add more raw throughput can ``pip install crc32c`` as an optional dependency, offloading one of the most CPU intensive subsystems